twy80/toys/README.md

   - Classification algorithms as an introduction to machine learning

-  - Implementation of ChatGPT and DALL·E using their APIs (Speech-To-Text and Text-To-Speech functions are implemented using a Whisper model and gTTS, respectively, and languages are automatically detected).
+  - Implementation of ChatGPT, RAG (Retrieval Augmented Generation), and DALL·E with STT and TTS using OpenAI and langchain functions

 * All the pages and scripts are written in python using the Streamlit framework.
 You can find more examples on dynamic